 When we teach computers to write, the computers don’t replace us any more than pianos replace pianists—in a certain way, they become our pens, and we become more than writers.
 We become writers of writers.

 Our methods are constantly on the move.
 Like Monika Buscher and John Urry (2009), we are mindful allowing ourselves to be moved by, and to move with, our partners, and aspire to be tuned into how people, objects, information and ideas move and are mobilised in interaction with others.
+In doing so, we aspire to examine performance up-close and employ a range of methods and resources to “generate insights from complex social spaces and practices” (Williamson, 2018).

 Risk, Vulnerability and Opportunity